Seteeri/Particle/README.md

 * Simplicity/Minimalism

-These principles are shared with the underlying programming language (PicoLisp) and OS (FreeBSD) to create a consistent harmonious system.
+These principles are shared with the underlying programming language (PicoLisp) and OS (BSD) to create a consistent harmonious system.

 Particle provides the following interfaces for the user: